kubeshop/kusk-gateway/docs/guides/basic-auth.md

 - JWT Tokens
 - Bearer Tokens

-To use the authentication, you will need to add the following section to your `x-kusk`:
+To set up authentication, add the following section to your `x-kusk` settings block:

 ```yaml
 openapi: 3.0.0